I-fahd/I-fahd/README.md

 ---

+## ⚠️ Disclaimer

-> ⚠️ All investigations are performed in simulated SOC environments for learning purposes.
+All investigations are conducted in simulated environments provided by the LetsDefend platform for learning purposes.

 ---